Skip to main content

 There is an expectation that the proposal will be built from existing expertise across campus, so at least part of the match should be “in-kind.”
 At the same time, there is an expectation that some funding reallocation will also be put towards the initiative.
 The proportions of each will be project dependent.

 Not every proposal has to ask for the maximum allowable funding.
 Circumstances for each project or proposal will vary, and we expect and understand that resource requirements across the tracks will vary.
-There is no set percentage for cash or in-kind resources, but our expectation is that there will be both a cash and an in-kind contribution for each proposal.
+There is no set percentage for cash or in-kind resources, but our expectation is that there will be an in-kind contribution for each proposal.

 Can the time that faculty and staff spend on proposal development be considered part of the in-kind contribution?

-Yes, as long as it is identified in the letter of intent for the institutional award proposals.
+Yes, as long as it is identified in the proposal.
 Whether this time is considered to be part of the faculty/staff member’s assigned workload or whether an overload would be required would be a local decision and dependent on the specific circumstances of the people and tasks involved.

 Can I include new TTK faculty lines in the proposal?

-No. The initial commitment for the Grand Challenge Institutional grants will be annual one-time funding for up to three years as the development phase of a new institutional structure.
+No. The initial commitment for the Grand Challenge grants will be annual one-time funding for three years.
 It would therefore not be prudent to include new tenure-track faculty lines, but redirection of existing faculty lines could be included, as long as there is a long-term solution for support of the faculty member should the project not move forward beyond the three-year commitment.
 Successful institutional awards have the possibility of converting to base funding after three years, at which time new faculty lines could be considered as part of the long-term plan.

 Equipment: Can equipment be purchased via the GC Grants Program?